 Talk to your doctor about eating grapefruit and drinking grapefruit juice while taking this medicine.

 Take the missed dose as soon as you remember it.
 However, if it is almost time for the next dose, skip the missed dose and continue your regular dosing schedule.
 Do not take a double dose to make up for a missed one.

 Ziprasidone may cause side effects.
-Tell your doctor if any of these symptoms are severe or do not go away: drowsinessheadacherestlessnessanxietyconstipationdiarrhealoss of appetitemuscle painrunny nose, sneezingcoughweight gain
+Tell your doctor if any of these symptoms are severe or do not go away: headacherestlessnessanxietylack of energyconstipationdiarrhealoss of appetitemuscle painstomach painrunny nosecoughweight gain

 Some side effects can be serious.
-If you experience any of the following symptoms or those listed in the IMPORTANT WARNING section or the SPECIAL PRECAUTIONS section, call your doctor immediately: unusual movements of your face or body that you cannot controlfast, irregular, or pounding heartbeatrash or hivesfevermuscle stiffnessconfusionsweatingpainful erection of the penis that lasts for hours
+If you experience any of the following symptoms or those listed in the IMPORTANT WARNING section or the SPECIAL PRECAUTIONS section, call your doctor immediately or get emergency medical treatment: unusual movements of your face or body that you cannot controlfast, irregular, or pounding heartbeatrash or hivesitchingblisters or peeling of skinfeverchillsshakingmuscle stiffnessconfusionsweatingpainful erection of the penis that lasts for hours

 Ziprasidone may cause other side effects.
 Call your doctor if you have any unusual problems while taking this medication.

 If you experience a serious side effect, you or your doctor may send a report to the Food and Drug Administration's (FDA) MedWatch Adverse Event Reporting program online [at Web Site] or by phone [1-800-332-1088].